Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 While it’s inevitable that there will be times of stress in any job, you risk burning out your employees if it goes on too long or happens too often.

-This is especially true of your top performers, as they are often the ones who shoulder a large share of the workload.
+This is especially true of your top performers, as they are often the ones who lead or shoulder a large share of the workload.

-To avoid burnout, make sure you provide a decent work-life balance and look at wellbeing initiatives that give employees tools to manage stress and opportunities to recharge, such as mental health days.
+To avoid burnout, make sure you provide a decent work-life balance and look at wellbeing initiatives that give those hard-working employees tools to manage stress and opportunities to recharge, such as mental health days.

 If instead you load them up more and more, it will only lead to exhaustion, unhappiness, and ultimately, detachment.
 They won’t be sticking around long.